jon-hanson/parsecj/README.md

-The standard approach to implementing parsers for special-purpose languages is to use a parser generation tool, such as Yacc/Bison or ANTLR.
+The standard approach to implementing parsers for special-purpose languages is to use a parser generation tool, such as Yacc/Bison and ANTLR.
 With these tools the language is defined using a grammar language specific to the tool.
 The parsing code is then generated from the language grammar.

 An alternative approach is to implement a
 [recursive descent parser](http://en.wikipedia.org/wiki/Recursive_descent_parser),
-whereby the production rules comprising your language grammar are translated into parse functions.
+whereby the production rules comprising your language grammar are translated by hand into parse functions.
 One limitation of this approach is that the extra plumbing required to implement error-handling and backtracking obscures the correspondence between the parsing functions and the language rules.